CryptoHiveNet/crypto-web/README.md

 - Repeat the above steps to finalize the feature.

-When you are working on a feature, Please consider thaese concepts:
+When you are working on a feature, Please consider these concepts:

 - Don't ask for a review otherwise you are totally sure that the feature is ready to be reviewed.
 - Each time before pushing commits to the feature branch on the remote server, Please make sure that your local feature branch is up to date with the remote development branch.